plancomps/cbs-latex/docs/local.md

 {:.note}
 > When browsing these web pages on GitHub, the color scheme can be toggled between `light` and `dark`.

-The toggle button is at the top of the navigation panel on the [home page](..).
+The toggle button is at the top of the navigation panel.

 For local browsing, the following configuration options are provided: